-NABERS Rating tool Building category Annual Ratings Adjustment
+NABERS Rating tool Building category Annual rating adjustment for historical baseline NABERS rating that is 1 year old.
+Annual ratings adjustment for historical baseline NABERS rating that is 2 - 7 years old.

-Offices All 0.15
+Offices All 0 0.15

-Hotels All 0.15
+Hotels All 0 0.15

-Shopping Centres All 0.15
+Shopping All 0 0.15

-Data Centres All 0.15
+Data Centres All 0 0.15